Did you know?

 Threats

-Oil spills are also a significant threat.
-They can contaminate the birds’ feathers and lead to hypothermia and death.
+Oil pollution is also a significant threat.
+It contaminates the birds’ feathers and leads to hypothermia and death.
 Accounts of the impact of the oil spills on the bird date back to the 1930s.
+Other threats include habitat destruction, predation by seals, leopards, mongoose, seagulls, and human disturbance.

-Several conservation efforts are in place.
-The African Penguin and Seabird Sanctuary in South Africa and the Namibian Islands’ Marine Protected Area are excellent examples.
+Several conservation efforts are in place – the African Penguin and Seabird Sanctuary in South Africa and the Namibian Islands’ Marine Protected Area are excellent examples.
 These initiatives aim to reduce the impact of human activities on the birds and provide them with a safe habitat.

-Facts about Cape Penguins
+8 Fun Facts About Cape Penguins

 2. Cape Penguins can swim at speeds of up to 20 km/h.

 5. Cape Penguins are also known as “Jackass Penguins” because of their braying call, which sounds like a donkey’s bray.
+This call is used to communicate with other penguins and is particularly important during the breeding season.

-7. Male Cape Penguins bring pebbles to their mates as a courtship ritual and help build their nests.
+6. Male Cape Penguins bring pebbles to their mates as a courtship ritual and help build their nests.

-10. The population of Cape Penguins has declined by about 95% since the 19th century.
+8. The population of Cape Penguins has declined by about 95% since the 19th century.
+About 4 million penguins existed at the beginning of the 19th century.

 FAQs